NexusMutual/smart-contracts/docs/DISTRIBUTOR.md

 Once the transaction is executed, go to the `eventLog` section for your transaction at https://etherscan.io/tx/<yourtxhash>#eventlog ( or https://kovan.etherscan.io/tx/<yourtxhash>#eventlog for kovan)

-And see the address of your new distributor contract in the `DistributorCreated` event as `contractAddress` field.
+And see the address of your new distributor contract in the `DistributorCreated` event as the `contractAddress` field.

 #### KYC